Flower

 • Family: Iridaceae

-• Appearance: Gladiolus features tall flower spikes lined with large, colorful blooms in red, pink, yellow, white, purple, and many other shades.
-The plant can grow to a height of 60 to 120 cm, making it a striking presence in any garden.
+• Appearance: Gladiolus plants are known for their tall stems lined with large flowers in red, pink, yellow, white, purple, and many other hues.
+They grow to a height of 60–120 cm and have a commanding presence in any setting.

 Gardening Advice

-After flowering, cut back the stems and lift the corms from the soil to dry.
-Store them in a cool, dry place over the winter to protect them from frost.
-Proper corm storage ensures that you can enjoy beautiful gladiolus blooms again the following year.
+After flowering, cut back the stems, lift the bulbs, and store them in a cool, dry place through winter.
+Proper bulb care ensures beautiful blooms the following year.

 Conclusion